 Fire Protection Area and Management Option boundaries are maintained in the Digital Atlas for Alaska Wildland Fire Management Geospatial Data (See Clause 52.b.2)).

 Protection Area boundary change procedures are described below in Clause 52.b.2)c and in Attachment 3.
+Management Option change procedures are described in the AIWFMP.

-Management Option change procedures are described in the AIWFMP.Methods of Fire Protection and Suppression:
+Methods of Fire Protection and Suppression:

 The Protecting Agencies will provide fire detection coverage based on levels of lightning activity and human use or at the Jurisdictional Agency’s request.